 Estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant, but actual results may differ from these estimates.
 The estimates and underlying assumptions applied are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods.